The Helmet Update

 All issues index

 Updated statistics from CPSC

 Summary: CPSC has issued a "back to school" press release containing the statistics below.
-Some are new numbers.

 The Consumer Product Safety Commission has issued a "back to school" press release containing the statistics below.
 Some

 Wear a bicycle helmet when biking or riding a scooter to and from school.
 Make sure your child's bicycle helmet has a

 children younger than 15.
 In addition to wearing a helmet, CPSC recommends elbow and knee pads when riding a scooter.